 SUMMARY: Would you chew tobacco to get rid of halitosis?
 Well, that's more or less what these stimulants are.

 Posted: May 23, 2012

-Need proof that some researchers are desperate for halitosis cures?
+Need proof that some researchers are desperate to treat halitosis?
 Just look at one of the strange new botanical remedies scientists are suggesting for bad breath: Piper betle, also known as the betel vine.
-This stuff, which is a creeper vine grown in Southeast Asia, is commonly used to make betel quid and paan, two chewing-tobacco-like stimulants that stain teeth and definitely do not eliminate oral odor.
+This stuff, which is a creeper vine grown in Southeast Asia, is commonly used to make betel quid and paan, two chewing-tobacco-like stimulants that stain teeth and definitely do not alleviate oral odor.

 What does betel do?

 The backstory of this strange development begins in the state of Ohio and in Mumbai, India, where two teams of Proctor and Gamble scientists recently investigated the effects of P. betle extract on oral bacteria in vitro (that is, in a dish).

 What they found - and published in the Journal of Ethnopharmacology - is that this extract appeared to prevent bacteria from producing the volatile sulfur compounds that give bad breath its nasty smell.